egecan12/website-change-tracker/README.md

 }
 ```

-Please do not forget including googlesheets credentials keyfile as json file
+Please do not forget including googlesheets credentials keyfile as json file!

-developed by Egecan Kahyaoglu
+developed by Egecan Kahyaoglu.